andreafoschi00/andreafoschi00/README.md

 ### Hi there 👋

-I'm Andrea Foschi, i graduated in Computer and Science Engeneering at University and I work as Software Engeneer at Twinlogix [My working account](https://github.com/afoschi00).
+I'm Andrea Foschi, i graduated in Computer and Science Engeneering at University and I work as Software Engeneer at Twinlogix.
+See more details in [My working account](https://github.com/afoschi00).

 # My skills and interests